 Consumer confidence and sentiment statistics, something we discuss on this blog with frequency, are at an all-time high, which has been great for Walt Disney World’s quarterly results.
 Additionally, for the last several years, commercial construction has been historically cheap, and we’ve seen an explosion in development across the travel and tourism sector as a result.

 Personally, I’m fairly bearish about the global economy, and think we’re nearing the end of a prolonged and prosperous economic growth cycle that is (over)due to wind down.
-(Of course, if I could predict this sort of thing with certainty, I’d be putting my talents to better use than writing a speculative Walt Disney World blog post, so take that with a grain of salt.)
+(This was true even before the coronavirus fears materialized, and is doubly so now.)
+Of course, if I could predict this sort of thing with certainty, I’d be putting my talents to better use than writing a speculative Walt Disney World blog post, so take that with a grain of salt.

 The point is that the last few years into (perhaps) the next couple of years are arguably as good as it gets for Walt Disney World from a business point of view.
 We’re seeing an unprecedented amount of investment, and none of it is going towards a new theme park.
 It’s all pointed at expanding capacity in existing parks.